Nine Tips to Declutter Your Home Before Your Retirement Move

 Downsizing and decluttering need to be done consistently.
 “Even if all you can manage is dealing with one paper from the mountain that has built up on your desk, commit to doing that one tiny thing every single day,” Smallwood says.

 “Will you unclutter your whole desk that way?
-No. But you will create the confidence in yourself that you are someone who declutters, who sticks with it, who can keep it up — and that's the most important step you can take in the beginning.”
+No. But you will create the confidence that you are someone who declutters, who sticks with it, who can keep it up — and that's the most important step you can take in the beginning.”

 2. Start with easy wins